getcarina/getcarina.com/_posts/2015-12-04-weekly-news-docker-sock-letsencrypt.md

 cert.pem       chain.pem      fullchain.pem  privkey.pem
 ```

-Let's launch an nginx container to verify this is all set up.
-First thing we'll
+Let's launch an NGINX container to verify this is all set up.
+The first thing
-need is an `nginx.conf`.
+needed is an `nginx.conf`.
 The one I used comes from the [Mozilla SSL Configuration
 Generator](https://mozilla.github.io/server-side-tls/ssl-config-generator/).

 ```nginx